 Casa Blanca Boutique Hotel

-We stayed at the Casa Blanca Boutique Hotel and liked it so much we ended up extending for a few days extra.
+We stayed at the Casa Blanca Boutique Hotel and liked it so much we ended up extending it for a few days extra.
 It’s a beautiful boutique hotel in a classic mansion with friendly staff and comfortable rooms.
 We had the standard room, but there are also superior rooms with a balcony available.

 Casa Blanca Boutique Hotel is an extremely good value with big, beautiful rooms

-We loved our room, the light, and fresh design, hardwood floor, comfortable bed, and the relaxing sofa.
+We loved our room, the light, and fresh design, hardwood floor, comfortable bed, and relaxing sofa.
 Every day we were there, the staff surprised us with a little complimentary treat brought to our room.
 There is even a small swimming pool on the roof, excellent for a refreshing dip after a day of sightseeing.

 The location is perfect with Thalang Road just around the corner, and there are tons of excellent restaurants nearby.
 The cozy cafe downstairs serves ups some delicious cakes.

 For more tips on where to stay in Phuket, read our complete guide to Phuket’s beaches and hotels here.